-1. In first sentence, try to depict that you have understood why the question has been asked.
-If possible, connect or identify it with any of the jurisprudential thought/concept/thinker(s) or problems.

-2. Try to explain the law or the case or the concept, at issue.
+- 1. In first sentence, make an impression that you have understood why the question has been asked.
+If possible, connect or identify it with any of the jurisprudential thought/concept/thinker(s) or problems. - 2.
+Try to explain the law or the case or the concept, at issue.
 Same part of the answer should explain the historical progression of the concept/law.
-For example, law commission reports or any committee emphasizing upon the rational of the concept/law (in case of a question of sedition), law commission reports can be referred to.
-The benefits or underlying principles behind the law/concept(s) need to be mentioned as well.

-3. Explaining all the important case laws, mostly leading or well known cases.
-Try to cover one case in one sentence, it is not necessary to describe the issue or the facts of the case.
-Only the legal proposition that was laid down has to be mentioned or any observation of importance by any judge.

-4. Problems pertaining to the law which need to be addressed and how to address any such problems, as well as the contemporary developments (here, newspapers, legal journals and current legislative initiatives are relevant)

-5. In case some comparative practices from other countries are relevant, the same may be mentioned in the answer.

-6. Conclusion, try to give an opinion or observation which should be balanced and wherever possible, optimistic.
+For example, law commission reports or any committee emphasizing upon the rationale of the concept/law (in case of a question of sedition), law commission reports can be referred to.
+The benefits or underlying principles behind the law/concept(s) need to be mentioned as well. - 3.
+Explaining all the important case laws, mostly leading or well known cases.
+Try to cover one case in one sentence; it is not necessary to describe the issue or the facts of the case.
+Only the legal proposition that was laid down has to be mentioned or any observation of importance by any the court. - 4.
+Problems pertaining to the Law/Act/Provision which need to be addressed and how to address any such problems, as well as the contemporary developments (here, newspapers, legal journals and current legislative initiatives are relevant) - 5.
+In case some comparative practices from other countries are relevant, the same may be mentioned in the answer. - 6.
+Conclusion, try to give an opinion or observation which should be balanced and wherever possible, optimistic.

-It is perfect to end or start your answer with any quotation(s) by any jurist philosopher or any judge.
-However, it should not appear out of place and connect it to the question at hand by one supporting statement of your own.
+It is perfect to end or start your answer with any quotation(s) by any jurist, philosopher or any judge.
+However, it should not appear out of place and you must connect it to the question at hand by one supporting statement of your own.

 Once you are a candidate from law optional, the interview panel also expects you to have specialized knowledge in the field and would even ask a few questions.
-So, use this preparation for your advantage.
+So, use this preparation for your advantage and always brush up your legal knowledge with important events in legal development and current discourse